Milverton Primary School

 Picture

 At Milverton we are passionate about teaching children to read and helping to develop their love of reading.
-Our aim is to ensure all children are able to decode text as soon as possible and develop their understanding of texts by reading widely and often from a young age.
+Our aims are to ensure all children are able to decode text as soon as possible and to develop their understanding of texts by reading widely and often from a young age.

-Most children learn Set 1 Sounds in reception being able to blend these sounds together to read words and segment words into sounds for spelling.
-Set 1 sounds are shown here.
+Children learn set 1 sounds in reception, blending these sounds together to read and segment words into sounds for spelling.
+Set 1 sounds are shown in the diagram to the right.

-Most children learn Set 2 sounds in reception, these are sounds that have two or three letters in to make one sound.
-Some people describe these as long vowel sounds.
+Most children will also learn set 2 sounds in reception.
+These are sounds that comprise of two or three letters, making one sound.
+Some people describe these as long vowel sounds:

 ay, ee, igh, ow, oo, oo, ou, oy, ar, or, air ,ir.

-Most children learn Set 3 sounds in Year 1.
-These are the alternative spellings of the Set 2 sounds and less common sounds used in English.
+Children also learn set 3 sounds in year 1.
+These are the alternative spellings of the set 2 sounds and the less common sounds used in English:

 ea, oi, a_e, i_e, o_e, u_e, aw, are, ur, er, ow ,ai, oa, ew, ire, ear, ure, tion, cious, tious, e.